 Best keto pop tarts fillings

 There is an infinity of possible fillings.
 I recommend my keto berry chia seed jam recipe using any keto fruits you like in the recipe.
-My favorite flavor are keto strawberry pop tarts but raspberry and blueberry taste amazing too.
-Others ideas are:
+My favorite flavor is keto strawberry pop tarts, but raspberry and blueberry taste amazing too.
+Other ideas are:

 1/2-1tablespoonUnsweetened Almond Milkadjust to taste

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!